-CRYOGLOBULINEMIA is somewhat similar to Cold Agglutinin Disease.
-In regards to a temperature triggered blood hazard.
-Though the two are certainly not the same.
+CRYOGLOBULINEMIA is somewhat similar to Cold Agglutinin Disease on the surface, but it is not the same.
+It is only the same, in regard to being a temperature triggered blood hazard.
 It also shares a common discoloration symptom similar to CAD.

-CRYOGLOBULINEMIA is abnormal proteins (cryoglobulins) in the blood.
-Specifically Immunoglobulins, (i.e. IgG, IgM, IgA, or light chains).
-Which are affected by temperature.
-Below below 98.6°F/37°C, these proteins can clump together (Precipitate) within the blood vessels.
+CRYOGLOBULINEMIA is abnormal proteins (cryoglobulins) that are found in the blood.
+Specifically, Immunoglobulins, (i.e. IgG, IgM, IgA, or light chains).
+Which are affected by temperature below below 98.6°F/37°C. These proteins can clump together (Precipitate) within the blood vessels.
 They dissolve when rewarmed.
+(This in not the same as Agglutination).

 Note: Precipitate differs, from Agglutination that is associated with Cold Agglutinin Disease.

 Other symptoms include paleness, cold extremities, bruising, rashes, pain, and weakness.
-The relative quantity of Cryoglobulins in the blood impacts how reactive Precipitate/Clumping may be.
+The relative quantity of Cryoglobulins in the blood impacts how reactive Precipitate/”Protein Clumping” may be.

 Testing: Cryoglobulinemia is diagnosed by a specific blood test that detects the relative quantity of cryoglobulins in the blood.